farhan-t-dev/VoiceDialer-V1/replit.md

 ## Overview

-A web-based contact management and click-to-call dashboard designed for Google Voice integration.
-The application provides a clean, utility-focused interface for managing contacts, tracking call history, and initiating calls through Google Voice with a single click.
-Built with a focus on efficiency and rapid workflow execution.
+A web-based contact management and automated calling platform designed for Google Voice Business integration.
+The application provides a comprehensive interface for managing contacts, creating bulk calling campaigns, and executing automated dialing sequences.
+Built with a focus on efficiency, automation, and campaign-driven outreach workflows.

 ## User Preferences